estherkimani/esther-portfolio/README.md

 --------------------------------------------------------------
 ## Project Description
 --------------------------------------------------------------
-This project showcases my portfolio, previous work done, my educational background and hobbies
+This project showcases my portfolio, previous work done, educational background and hobbies

 ### How it works